AugustWahlberg/AugustWahlberg/README.md

 I'm August Wahlberg, a creative developer from Norway ![image](https://user-images.githubusercontent.com/91577070/172959591-3813a077-a1b0-4057-adea-dc436cbdf63f.png)
 , currently living in Drammen.

-I have a background in Entreprenurship and economy, and graphic design and currently I am studing the field of frontend development.
+I have a background in entreprenurship and economy and graphic design, and I am currently studing the field of frontend development.

 Programming languages:
 <img src="https://user-images.githubusercontent.com/91577070/172962081-babf7f7c-4e95-47a2-a42f-a1deb577df76.png" width="20" height="20" />